Fast Shrink Images

 var time = DateTime.Now.Ticks;

-Step 2: Define the document directory
+Step 2: Define Your Document Path

 string dataDir = "YOUR DOCUMENT DIRECTORY";

-Step 3: Open the PDF document
+Step 3: Open Your PDF Document

 Document pdfDocument = new Document(dataDir + "Shrinkimage.pdf");

-Step 4: Initialize optimization options
+Step 4: Initialize Optimization Options

 var optimizeOptions = new Pdf.Optimization.OptimizationOptions();